openstreams/wflow/README.rst

 WFLOW
 =====

-wflow consists of a set of python programs that can be run on the command line and perform hydrological simulations.
-The models are based on the PCRaster python framework.
+wflow consists of a set of Python programs that can be run on the command line and perform hydrological simulations.
+The models are based on the PCRaster Python framework.
 In wflow this framework is extended (the wf_DynamicFramework) so that models build using the framework can be controlled using the API.
 Links to BMI, OpenMI and OpenDAP have been made.

 A link to the latest version can always be found at https://github.com/openstreams/wflow

 Reference documentation at: